Shaika-K/CC/README.md

    - Extended Features:
       - About: alignment, appearance, personality, allies/enemies/family
       - Stats: inspiration, saving throws, passive wisdom perception
       - Possesions: others

-DM controls level unlocks
+- DM controls level unlocks
+- API to retrieve info on class, race, weapons, armour, spells, cantrips, currency, invocations, link to more
+- Year book style NPC's
+   - Extended Features: (who, what, when, how, why, where)
+- Grid map with each tile being 30ft with a type (forest, river, mountain, village, dunes to start off with.
+   - Extended Features:
-API to retrieve info on class, race, weapons, armour, spells, cantrips, currency, invocations, link to more Year book style NPC's (who, what, when, how, why, where) Grid map with each tile being 30ft with a type (forest, river, mountain, village, dunes to start off with.
-Then 3 layers deep and types dunes, swamp, galactic, mineral cave, mines, beaches, lakes sky, underwater...), infastructure such as buildings, interactive monuments statues/wells/trees, and initials for characters who dwel in the tile, pins for characters and destination/origin.
-(Filters may be needed ot view map).
+      - Then 3 layers deep and types dunes, swamp, galactic, mineral cave, mines, beaches, lakes sky, underwater...), infastructure such as buildings, interactive monuments statues/wells/trees, and initials for characters who dwel in the tile, pins for characters and destination/origin.
+      - (Filters may be needed ot view map).
-Log of episode so far filled in by anyone.
-(In future allow taggings charcters and NPC's and places) Calendar to book next game with exportable .ics (iCalendar) file.
+- Log of episode so far filled in by anyone.
+(In future allow taggings charcters and NPC's and places)
+- Calendar to book next game with exportable .ics (iCalendar) file.
-Virtual dice (d4,d6, d8,d10,d12,d20) with option to choose how many youd liek to roll at same time in the future.
+- Virtual dice (d4,d6, d8,d10,d12,d20) with option to choose how many youd liek to roll at same time in the future.